Best Practices for Self Managed Condo Associations

 Communication

 One of the major benefits of a self-managed HOA is the increased engagement of the community.
-Having community volunteers lead the association rather than a neutral property management company makes sure decision-makers are truly invested in communal well being.
+Some communities find the neutral third party of a property management company beneficial.
+Others like the personal touch of having community volunteers lead the association.
+This encourages decision-makers who are truly invested in communal well being.
 This increased engagement doesn’t have to end with the Board of Directors.

 Communicating frequently with members keeps everyone involved with what is happening with the association.
 The Treasurer should be transparent about finances: